johnvenkiah/CI_PP3_John_Venkiah/README.md

 The main goals of FeelGood Physio are:

-- To make it easy for patients to schedule their appointments.
+- To make it easy for patients to schedule appointments.
-- Making users aware of how easy it is to learn sight reading
-- Personally, for me, learning to apply JavaScript to websites
+- Makng

 #### Future Goals